24 hours customer service +9779849693351

 Final Thoughts

-The Jomsom Dolpo trek is a once-in-a-lifetime Himalayan journey that takes you across ancient paths Chharka bhot which is a trail connected with the upper Dolpo trek, soaring mountain passes, and unspoiled valleys.
-It’s a chance to truly disconnect and reconnect, with nature, culture, and yourself.
+The Jomsom Dolpo trek is a once-in-a-lifetime Himalayan journey that takes you across ancient paths, Chharka Bhot, which is a trail connected with the upper Dolpo trek, soaring mountain passes, and unspoiled valleys.
+It’s a chance to truly disconnect and reconnect with nature, culture, and yourself.

 If you’re ready to go beyond the usual routes and explore remote treks in western Nepal, contact Nepal Wilderness Trekking today to start planning your Jomsom to Dolpo adventure.